Xlendi: Valleys

 Xlendi Valley begins in Fontana, continuing from Lunzjata Valley and Wied l-Għawdxija, and flows into the bay.
 The valley collects most of the rainwater from the neighbouring villages of Kerċem, Munxar, and Fontana.
 Heavy rainfall can lead to fast-flowing water through Xlendi, occasionally isolating residents and causing flooding in buildings along the main road.
 The valley is one of the few remaining habitats of the Maltese freshwater crab.

 Il-Kantra is another valley situated to the left of the bay, near the Xlendi Tower.
-The name Kantra is derived from the Spanish–Sicilian term Alcantara, referring to the valley's arch-like shape as seen from its entrance.
-Due to its relative inaccessibility, the area supports a diverse range of flora and fauna.
-The Knights of St. John constructed a bridge across the Kantra Valley to provide access to Xlendi Tower.
+The name Kantra derives from the Spanish–Sicilian term Alcantara, which refers to the valley's arch-like shape when viewed from its entrance.
+Because of its relative inaccessibility, the area supports a diverse range of flora and fauna.
+The Knights of St. John constructed a bridge across Kantra Valley to provide access to Xlendi Tower.